dreamsome/dreamsome.github.com/_posts/2013-08-28-SomeNotesOnUnderstandingTomasuloAlgorithm.md

 **1.Textbook is just one of the references to knowledge, but not all of them.**

 As Thomas S. Kuhn said in *[The Structure of Scientific Revolutions](http://www.amazon.com/Structure-Scientific-Revolutions-Thomas-Kuhn/dp/0226458083)*, textbooks are misleading for the lack of details.
-Textbook hides away many important things behind an idea for conciseness, like the critical history, the original intention and the 'dead' competitors.
+Textbook hides away many important things behind an idea for conciseness, like history, original intention and 'dead' competitors.
 Instead, it tells you the **outcome** directly.
 As a result, you get a whole picture of A, B, plus C, plus D... but don't know why they *have to* be there.

 <!--more-->